 The principal source of funding for the Trust is the GAG and other grants that it receives from the Education and Skills Funding Agency (ESFA).
-For the year ended 31 August 2019 the Trust received £1,077,905 of GAG and other funding (excluding capital grants).
+For the year ended 31 August 2020 the Trust received £1,047,478 of GAG and other funding (excluding capital grants and the donation in kind).
 A high percentage of this income is spent on wages and salaries and support costs to deliver the Academy's primary objective of the provision of education.
-During the year the Trust spent £1,128,352 on general running costs (excluding capital projects).
-The Academy brought forward from 17/18, £Nil restricted funds (excluding capital) and £12,800 unrestricted funding.
-The carry forward for 18/19 is £2,340 restricted funding (excluding capital) and £26,818 unrestricted funding.
+During the year the Trust spent £1,130,070 on general running costs (excluding capital projects and the donation in kind).
+The Academy brought forward from 18/19, £2,340 restricted funds (excluding capital) and £26,818 unrestricted funding.
+The carry forward for 19/20 is £Nil restricted funding (excluding capital) and £6,566 unrestricted funding.

-Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £507,000.
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £647,000.
 This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.